Age UK Suffolk relies on volunteers to help us offer vital services in the local community.

 Fundraising - Holding a coffee morning, doing a sponsored event, helping at an event or a bag pack, delivering collection tins to a venue, starting a local fundraising group, there are lots of options.
 As a fundraising volunteer you can have a regular shift or you can simply join a mailing list to hear about the current events we need volunteers for!

 Home Store Volunteer - Our charity home stores in Ipswich, Lowestoft and Stowmarket need volunteers to help with various shop tasks such as customer service and arranging stock.
 This role may involve some heavy lifting according to volunteer’s individual capabilities.
+Furniture Workshop volunteers help refurbish furniture for sale in the Home Stores – an exciting opportunity for the handymen or -women amongst us!

 Local Links - Supporting older people in your local community or village by acting as a focal point for dissemination of information about Age UK Suffolk as well as updating Age UK Suffolk about activities and developments in your local area which may impact on older people.
-It can be as simple as putting up a few posters for us and
+It can be as simple as putting up a few posters for us.

 Shop Volunteer - This is a varied role which can include till work, money handling, stock replenishment and rotation and window dressing at one of our charity shops in Bury St Edmunds, Felixstowe, Ipswich, Stowmarket and Sudbury.